cbbuaa/FEMU-DIC/README.md

 ## Project summary
 FEMU-DIC is an open-source finite element model updating (FEMU) software.
 It includes two key parts:
 - **DIC software**: The  Digital Image Correlation (DIC) software introduced here can be used **Stand-alone**.
-It works well 😊 for strain fields measurement.
+It works well 😊 for strain field measurement.
 - **FEMU software**.

-**Target users**: researchers 🧑‍🔬 who are interested to strain field measurement and/or inverse parameter identification, material scientists, teachers and students 🧑‍💻 in solid mechanics.
+**Target users**: researchers who are interested to strain field measurement and/or inverse parameter identification, material scientists, teachers and students in solid mechanics.

 😊 ***We may continue updating this software.
 More functions may be added into this software.
 You can star this project to follow the update.***